Delivery and Payment System Reform

 Value-Based Payment Reform in the Medicaid Program

 The Medicaid and CHIP Payment and Access Commission (MACPAC) and SHADAC conducted site visits in 2013-2014 to a total of seven states—Arkansas, Connecticut, Maryland, Minnesota, Oklahoma, Oregon, and Pennsylvania—to learn about different payment and delivery system reforms aimed at improving value in Medicaid such as shared savings approaches, episode-based payment initiatives, and global budgeting.
 SHADAC produced an interim report reflecting the cross-state learnings from four of these site visits, entitled “Paying for Value in Medicaid: A Synthesis of Advanced Payment Models in Four States,” for MACPAC’s Commissioners and Congressional audiences.
-SHADAC also organized and convened Medicaid officials from all seven states to discuss Medicaid advanced payment models, particularly as they related to changes in provider behavior, HIT, and the ability to target cost drivers.
+SHADAC also organized and convened Medicaid officials from all seven states to discuss Medicaid advanced payment models, particularly as they related to changes in provider behavior, health information technology (HIT), and the ability to target cost drivers.

 Behavioral and Physical Health Integration Efforts in the Medicaid Program